 HENEKH KOYFMAN (1915-1942)

-He was born in Chernigov, Ukraine.
+He was a poet and prose writer, born in Chernikhov, Ukraine.
 He graduated from the local seven-year Jewish school, before proceeding to Kiev to continue his studies.
 In 1933 he became a student in the Kharkov Jewish journalists’ technical school.
-After graduating in 1936 he moved to Birobidzhan, where he wrote poetry and reportage pieces for the local Birobidzhaner shtern (Birobidzhan star).
+After graduating in 1936 he moved to Birobidzhan, where he wrote poetry, jottings, and reportage pieces for the local Birobidzhaner shtern (Birobidzhan star).
+He wrote poetry for other publications as well.
 He served in the army 1937-1938.
 In 1940 he moved from Birobidzhan to Kiev and worked in the editorial office of the newspaper Der shtern (The star).
 That same year he brought out a collection that received positive reviews.
 Much of his poetry concerned Birobidzhan.
 He belonged to a group of young Soviet Yiddish poets who died at the front during WWII.
 He was part of a military division defending Kiev.
 He began publishing his poetry in the anthology for beginning writers, such as Kinder-shafung (Children’s creation) (Kharkov, 1935) and Onheyb (Beginning) (Kiev, 1940).
 He published poems in: Forpost (Outpost) and Sovetishe literatur (Soviet literature), among other serials.
 In Sovetish heymland (Soviet homeland) (May-June 1963), several of his poems appeared.
+A poetry cycle of his appeared in the anthology Lire (Lyre) (Moscow: Sovetski pisatel, 1985).

 Sources: Eynikeyt (Moscow) (May 17, 1947); A. Pomerants, Di sovetishe haruge malkhes (The [Jewish writers] murdered by the Soviet government) (Buenos Aires, 1962), p.
 266; Yankev Glatshteyn, Af greyte temes (On ready themes) (New York: CYCO, 1967), p.
 204; Yeshurin archive, YIVO (New York).